A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: -YY operations and graph properties

 Later we will have cause to consider bipartite graphs and it will be useful to understand how independent sets transform under the $\Delta$-YY operations.
 Recall that an independent set is a set of vertices in a graph $G$ where no two vertices in the set share an edge.
 Consequently independent sets behave under $\Delta$-YY operations as they do under $\Delta$-Y operations.
 We outline this behaviour below.

 \begin{lemma} Given a graph $G$ and an independent set $W$, $W$ is also an independent set in the graph $G'$ given by performing a $\Delta$-YY transformation on $G$. \end{lemma} \begin{proof} Let $G$ be a graph and let $W$ be an independent set of $G$.
 A $\Delta$-YY transformation only removes connections between existing vertices, and does not add any connections between existing vertices.
-Thus, any independent set in $G$ will also be independent in $G'$. \end{proof} Define $\alpha(G)$ to be the maximum size of an independent set of $G$. \begin{prop} Given a graph $G$ and the graph $G'$ given by performing a $\Delta$-YY transformation on $G$, $\alpha(G)\leq \alpha(G')\leq \alpha(G)+2$. \end{prop} \begin{proof} Let $G$ be a graph and let $W$ be a maximum independent set of $G$.
+Thus, any independent set in $G$ will also be independent in $G'$. \end{proof} Define $\alpha(G)$ to be the maximum size of an independent set of $G$. \begin{prop} Given a graph $G$ and the graph $G'$ given by performing a $\Delta$-YY transformation on $G$, $\alpha(G)\leq \alpha(G')\leq \alpha(G)+2$.
+Additionally, each bound can be attained by some $G,G'$ pairs. \end{prop} \begin{proof} Let $G$ be a graph and let $W$ be a maximum independent set of $G$.
 We know from Lemma~\ref{lem indep1} that $W$ is an independent set in $G'$, the graph obtained by performing a $\Delta$-YY transformation on $G$.
 Thus $\alpha(G)\leq \alpha(G')$.
 Note that there do exist graphs where equality holds, in special cases when $W$ contains one vertex of the delta and a neighbour of each of the other two vertices in the delta, as for instance in a double triangle.

 Now consider a special case where there exists a maximum independent set $W$ of $G$ that contains exactly one vertex of the delta we plan to transform, say vertex $u$, and that does not contain the neighbours of $v$ or $w$, the other two vertices of the delta, except for $u$ as for example in $K_4$.
 Now when we perform the $\Delta$-YY transformation, we remove the edges $\{uv, vw, uw\}$ that connect $u$, $v$, and $w$ to each other.
 Since $v$ and $w$ are no longer adjacent to $u$ or each other, none of their other neighbours are in $W$, and $W$ is an independent set in $G'$, we can create a new independent set $W'=W\cup \{v,w\}$.
 Thus, there exist a graph $G$ and a delta where performing a $\Delta$-YY transformation on said $G$ and delta gives a new graph $G'$ where $\alpha(G')=\alpha(G)+2$.
+This shows that our upper bound is attained.